prompts-studio/prompts-sol/README.md

 Note that the contract deployer address is the first account in allowlist.
 So it should make the first mint and add others.

 [The Prompt app](https://github.com/arikan/prompts-app):
-1. Users connects their wallet
+1. Create a prompt with the first contribution and 2 contributor addreses
-2. Mint an empty NFT with the first contribution and the list of contributors (end time is set 24hrs from current blocktime by default)
+2. Share the link with contributors
-3. Users share the NFT link with contributors
+3. Contributors submit their contribution.
-4. Contributors connect wallet and submit their contribution.
-The app uploads the image to IPFS, takes the contributionURI, and calls `contribute(tokenId, contributionURI)`
+4. When prompt is completed (endTime reached or all contributions done) it becomes mintable.
-5. After the end time reached, owner finalizes the NFT.
-The app compiles the latest contributions (one account can have multiple) together into a single JSON, uploads to IPFS, and gets the tokenID, and calls with a multisig address `fill(tokenId, tokenURI, to)`.
+5. Anyone can mint the final NFT paying the total price, which is sent to creators

 ## Prerequisites